Kirill Meretskov: Karelian Front and Manchuria

 In addition to military work, Meretskov also did political work.
 At the end of August, he went to the Chinese brigade inspection training led by Zhou Baozhong and asked his subordinates to provide the report of the North Korean battalion commander by future leader of North Korea Kim Il Sung.
 In September, Meretskov inspected the liberated cities of Changchun, Shenyang and Dalian, and assisted the Chinese Communist Party in restoring the party organization in the Northeast China and the establishment of the Northern Manchurian Committee of CCP.
 Meretskov was awarded the Order of Victory.
 As commander of Soviet forces in Korea, he launched the career of Kim Il Sung.

 Commander and Assistant Minister of Defense

-After the war Meretskov commanded a number of military districts until 1955 (including the Moscow Military District in 1947–49), when he was made the Assistant Minister of Defense, a post he held until 1964.
-In that year, he was made the Inspector-General Ministry of Defense, a largely ceremonial post.
+After the war Meretskov commanded a number of military districts until 1955 (including the Moscow Military District in 1947–49), when he was made Assistant Minister of Defense, a post he held until 1964.
+In that year, he was made the Inspector-General of the Ministry Defense, a largely ceremonial post.